 - Right-click Groups and click New Group.
 The New Group dialog box will appear.

-- Type “you” in Group Name box and “access to customer files” in the Description box.
+- Type “you” in the Group Name box and “access to customer files” in the Description box.

 - Click Add.
 The Select Users or Groups dialog box appears.